 Since activity has been curtailed by the pandemic, we have been holding sessions for members on Zoom at which people read some of their favourite extracts from Kipling’s poems and stories.

-At our last t reading we had thirty-three members taking part, from as far afield as Alabama, Wellington New Zealand, and Delhi.
+At our last t reading we had some thirty members taking part, from as far afield as Wellington New Zealand, and Vermont.

 Some of our mainstays